-EMI offers an alternative legal framework for the traditional banking model both in the business world and for personal accounts.
-Wherever you go these days you hear about businesses moving from traditional banking and opening an EMI account, this is particularly prevalent among companies which deal internationally.
-Where are EMI Licenses Issued?
+Electronic Money Institution offers an alternative legal framework for the traditional banking model both in the business world and for personal accounts.
+Wherever you go these days you hear about businesses moving from traditional banking and opening an E bank account, this is particularly prevalent among companies which deal internationally.
+Where are EMI Licenses (Electronic Money Institution license) Issued?

 You will find several European countries taking an active role in helping start-up companies obtain an EMI license.
 Some of the leading countries in this area are Lithuania, Malta, the Czech Republic and Luxembourg.

 If you would like further information feel free to contact us.
 Why are Start-Ups and International Companies Choosing an EMI Account over Conventional Banking?

 There are many reasons why some companies and start-ups prefer to go with an EMI account and in many ways the pros outnumber the cons when compared to traditional banking:

 Additional Banking Services – The latest technology offers integration of additional banking options – EMI companies can have flexible core banking systems allowing them to include many more services with just a click on the keyboard; something traditional banks cannot offer (for example AML, KYC and alternative payment methods).
 The antiquated systems used by old traditional banks cannot cope with new technology and so cannot offer the latest automated services.